PeterChauYEG/lets-talk-deployment/README.md

 ## Deployment
 ### Development
+Test that your Kubernetes cluster works as desired.
+You won't beable to interact with the robot.
+This is a test to verify that you've setup the cluster correctly.

-1. Setup your cluster by copying `template.yaml` to `development.yaml` and setting the environment variables.
+1. Setup your cluster's environment variables in `deployment.yaml`.
 2. Start minikube: `minikube start`
 3. Create the cluster: `kubectl create -f development.yaml`
 4. Expose the deployment: `kubectl expose deployment lets-talk --type "LoadBalancer"`